ursatile/mwnet/402-the-admin-area.md

 ```

 This pattern -- creating a class that implements `IStartupFilter` and using it to inject custom middleware -- can be useful for testing all kinds of scenarios where you need to bypass a "real" security system.
 What makes it particularly powerful is that it doesn't require any changes to your application code; there's no "back doors" deployed to production, no secret "test account" credentials, so the only place where you're compromising security for the sake of testability is in your test code itself.

+## Reinstating /artists and /venues

+Finally, we'll resurrect the old Razor Pages code we used earlier, to create the public-facing pages at `/artists` and `/venues`